Pregnancy week 9: Your week by week pregnancy guide

 - As bland as it might be, water is key to staying hydrated, especially if you have been throwing up.
 Down juices if tasteless water makes you nauseated, or go for healthy soups or isotonic drinks to replenish lost electrolytes.
 Severe nausea should be highlighted to your gynaecologist.
 In cases of dehydration, patients may be put on an IV drip, so let’s stay water-balanced.

 - You may experience some bloating around the abdomen, and that’s completely normal.
 Consider wearing loose-fitting clothes or dresses if your usual pants are sinking into your waistline.
+Go ahead and shop if you must—it may be the best therapy to keep things off certain discomforts you may be feeling.

 - You may start thinking about your maternity leave.
 Look at your company handbook to check out the policy.